KatjaLeonteva/pokemon/README.md

 For this purpose the best type of dashboard is analytical, meaning it is important to see the big picture while also have the ability to explore detailed insights.

 The dashboard includes following sections:
-📊 Summary → High-level statistics such as total number of cards, duplicates, sets completeness.
+📊 Summary → High-level statistics such as total number of cards, duplicates, sets count.
 📈 Charts → Visual breakdown of collection across different attributes.
 📅 Table → A detailed sortable, filterable view of cards for in-depth analysis.
 🔎 Detailed card view → Show full card information on hover or click on the table row.